soasada/soasada.github.io/_posts/2019-07-18-changing-times.markdown

 ---
 I have left my current job a few days ago, a job in which I have been working for almost two years (or more precisely, one year and eight months).
 A time in which I became more humble and where I have realised that I had no idea about software engineering.

-In my experience in this company, I had the possibility to design and develop a project from scratch side by side with a couple of brilliant developers.
+In my experience in this company, I had the opportunity to design and develop a project from scratch side by side with a couple of brilliant developers.
 I have learned things like:

 * Don't be afraid to refactor or redo the work of several days or even weeks if you have realised that those design decisions where wrong.
 * Without tests you are gonna to deliver a poor product.